The trumpet is a magnificent instrument.

 But where to begin?

-Here are the 9 best exercises for beginning trumpet players.
+Here are the 9 best beginner trumpet exercises.
 They will help you improve your range, your endurance and your tone.
 Note that we’re assuming you already know the basics, like how to hold a trumpet.

 The reason these types of “deliberate practice” sessions are so effective and deliver the highest payoff for your time is because, as stated in the study: “…deliberate practice involves trying to exceed one’s previous limit, which requires full concentration and effort.”